rex009x/us_birth_rates/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatGPT and the entire chat history is available in other/llms/usage.txt.
+ChatGPT was used to aid in the process of reproducing the target figures.
+Given code snippets and points of difficulty, ChatGPT prompted troubleshooting and modification instructions.
+Its usage and chat history is available in `other/llm/usage.txt`.